MV451/Maya_BSE_Portfolio_/index.md

 Components Used:

-- MAX30101: Board with built in sensors that will be used for the customized pulse oximeter.
+- MAX30101 with headerpins
-- Small Rubberband: Wrapped around the sensor to keep the person's finger in place.
+- Small Rubberband
 - x9 Male to Male Jumper Wires: Connects the arduino to the switch and MAX30101.
 - x4 Female to Male Jumper Wires: Connects the MAX30101 to the arduino.
 - Switch: Changes between the two modes of SpO2 and Pulse Plotter.